 - Create an innovative and sustainable revenue stream which will allow Anathoth to deepen its mission and advance a model of an effective, faith-based community garden

-If you’re interested in investing in our ministry by becoming a “Sharegiver”, fill out the form below and someone will contact you with more information.
-Or, you may download the registration form and sent it to us by mail.
+If you’re interested in investing in our ministry by joining HarvestShare, fill out the form below.
+You will then receive an email with more information.
+Alternatively you may also download the registration form and sent it to us by mail.